hundredrabbits/thebook/north_pacific_logbook.md

 The weather is set to increase, which means we'll be going forward for the next few days, but we've got to be careful.
 It's been a while since we've encountered such weather, and I don't want a repeat of what happened off the coast of Japan.
 We reefed down the jib, it helped stabilize Pino, but it has offset our course a little, not a big deal because the fleet of ships is still ahead.
 Yep, another fleet of Chinese-flagged vessels.
 As we are nearing them, the number of vessels increases.
 First, there was 2, then 4, now 9.
 The closer we go, the higher this number will go.
 Our reefed jib permits us to sail around the northernmost edge of the fleet.

-We're going at 8 km/h (4.5 kn).
+We're going at 5 kn.
 I'm glad to have the weather, but seeing the forecast is worrisome in other ways.

 ##### 0900
 Noticed our jib sheet-leads are staining our jib sheets black.
 The aluminum is being ground down.
 This hardware is original, past their prime.
 We think they will fair just fine, but we're keeping watch anyway.
 They squeak a great deal more than they used to, we sometimes have to pour dish soap over them to quiet them.
 Elderly Pino is doing good.